 Intestinal stem cells have a hard time ‘forgetting’ an encounter with inflammation

-A team of researchers at Baylor College of Medicine, the University of Michigan and collaborating institutions are studying graft-vs-host disease (GVHD), an inflammatory response that is major cause of mortality after bone marrow transplantation, a potentially curative therapy for many blood diseases.
+A team of researchers at Baylor College of Medicine, the University of Michigan and collaborating institutions is studying graft-vs-host disease (GVHD), an inflammatory response that is major cause of mortality after bone marrow transplantation, a potentially curative therapy for many blood diseases.

 “One of our goals is to better understand GVHD and identify strategies to control it,” said corresponding author Dr. Pavan Reddy, professor and director of the Dan L Duncan Comprehensive Cancer Center at Baylor and previously at the University of Michigan.